kumarvoman/kumarvoman/README.md

 <!--
 - ✨ Contributing to [LoadBalancer](https://github.com/chkware/cli);
 -->
-- :fire: Experienced in Backend Development and System Design (9.5 years and going on, into Network security and Aviation domain);
+- :fire: Experienced in Backend Development and System Design (A Decade and going on, into Networking and Application);
 - :calendar: Open for contributing to exciting open source projects
 - ⛄ Always working on something creative, Always learning